-During 2009, in addition to the inaugural meeting, the board held six meetings, of which one was a telephone meeting for which the relevant documentation was sent out in advance.
+Because of a high level of activity in the company relating to acquisitions in 2010, the work of the board has been unusually intensive with more board meetings than what is normal during the year.
+In addition to the inaugural meeting, the board held 18 meetings in 2010, of which one was a per capsulam meeting and six were telephone meetings for which the relevant documentation was sent out in advance.
 Four of the meetings were held in connection with the publication of the company's interim reports.
-In connection with the board meeting and strategy seminar in August, board members visited ÅF's subsidiary in Russia.
+In connection with the board meeting in September, a visit was made to ÅF's subsidiary in Oslo.

-The work of the board revolves mostly around strategic issues, business plans, accounts, major investments and acquisitions, in addition to other decisions which, under the company's rules for decision-making, are dealt with by the board.
+The work of the board revolves mostly around strategic issues, business plans, budgeting, accounts and acquisitions, in addition to other decisions which, under the company's rules for decision-making, are dealt with by the board.
 Reports on the progress of the company's operational activities and finances are a standing item on the agenda.
-A strategy seminar was held at the meeting in August, and included a thorough review of each division.
+A strategy seminar was held at the meeting in September, and included a thorough review of each division.
 At every ordinary board meeting, there is a more in-depth presentation of one of ÅF's lines of business or divisions.